 - Gem Heart: One of the Gems' tasks as self-appointed guardians of Earth is hunting down or defending against monsters that tend to leave behind a gem.
 They then seal the gem in a bubble and teleport to the temple, keeping the monster from regenerating.

-- Gone Horribly Wrong: As it turns out, the Diamond's song was supposed to destroy all the Gems on Earth, not turn them into monsters.
+- Gone Horribly Wrong: The Diamond's song was supposed to destroy all the Gems on Earth, not turn them into monsters.
 Blue and Yellow Diamond are unaware until thousands of years later exactly what they did.

 - It Can Think: Despite being portrayed as feral monsters at first, they gradually got smarter as time passed.
 Justified as its revealed they were once sapient Gems and as shown with Centipeetle, they may still have some vestiges of their mind intact than what it seems.

 - Light Is Not Good: As standard per all of Gemkind, these things are made of light and were in fact made into monsters in the first place by a blinding white light.